What Is Negging? Signs, Examples and How to Respond

 7. They turn your concerns to make themselves the victim

-One of the habits of a negging partner is to turn themselves to the victims and you, the tormentor.
+One of the signs of negging is when your partner turns themselves into the victim and you, the tormentor.
 Some of them could get physical, and they will blame you because you complained about their behavior.

 Some of them will make empty threats not to give pieces of advice because you don’t value them.

-One of the primary goals of a negging partner undermining someone in a relationship is to reduce their partner’s self-esteem.
+One of the primary goals of a negging partner is to undermine someone in a relationship to reduce their partner’s self-esteem.

 When this happens, the negging partner becomes the number one source of approval.
 If they don’t give their consent, then everything is wrong and imperfect.

-With time, the negging partner becomes in control of the relationship, which makes it unhealthy.
+With time, the negging partner controls the relationship, which makes it unhealthy.